zeek/zeek/README.ScriptOpt.INTERNALS.md

 Aliasing refers to determining that two local variables track the same exact value, and thus we can eliminate one of them and replace any references to it with the other.
-The reduction process often introduces such aliasing, so for efficiency its important to identify and eliminate it.
+The reduction process often introduces such aliasing, so for efficiency it's important to identify and eliminate it.

 CSE refers to determining that the computation of an subexpression (e.g., `x + 3`) can be replaced using a variable whose value reflects an